SAP/webres6/README.md

 Run the following script to build virtualenvs for API and CLI: ```bash create-virtualenvs.sh ```

+The *api* and *cli* code can be found in the respective folders.
+Don't forget to run ```bash source .venv/bin/activate``` within the respective folder before trying to execute the python code.

 ## Setup (docker compose):

 ```bash docker-compose build``` should build the containers for the APi server and an NGNIX container serving the Web app.